1st Steps Clinic

 You have the right to:

-• To receive a paper copy of this notice even if you have received it electronically.
+• Receive a paper copy of this Disclosure even if you have received and viewed it electronically.

 • Request restrictions on certain uses and disclosures.
 This must be done in writing.
 WE ARE NOT REQUIRED TO AGREE WITH YOUR REQUEST.
 If we agree, we will comply with your request unless the information is needed to help provide you with emergency treatment.

-• Receive confidential communications of PHI by alternative means or at alternative locations.
+• Receive confidential communications of Health Information by alternative means or at alternative locations.
 This must be done in writing.

-• Inspect and receive a copy of your PHI held at 1st Steps Clinic as well as receive an accounting of certain disclosures.
+• Inspect and receive a copy of your Health Information held at 1st Steps Clinic as well as receive an accounting of certain disclosures.
 This must be done in writing.

 HOW WE USE AND DISCLOSE YOUR HEALTH INFORMATION

-We only use or disclose your PHI as outlined in this Notice.
-In some cases you must authorize the disclosure.
-In other cases, we can disclose your health information without your consent or authorization.
+We only use or disclose your Health Information as outlined in this Disclosure.
+In some cases, you must authorize the disclosure.
+In other cases, we can disclose your Health Information without your consent or authorization.

 USE AND DISCLOSURES THAT DO NOT REQUIRE YOUR AUTHORIZATION

-TREATMENT: We may use your PHI for our treatment activities, such as disclosing it to other healthcare providers as helpful to treat you.
+TREATMENT: We may use your Health Information for our treatment activities, such as disclosing it to other healthcare providers as helpful to treat you or give you care.

-HEALTHCARE OPERATIONS: We may use and disclose your PHI to manage our program operations, such as reviewing the quality of services you receive or to promote internal training and certification of our personnel
+HEALTHCARE OPERATIONS: We may use and disclose your Health Information to manage our program operations, such as reviewing the quality of services you receive or to promote internal training and certification of our personnel.

-BUSINESS ASSOCIATES: We may disclose your PHI to organizations that help us with our work.
-We have a written agreement that requires these organizations to use your PHI for only the reasons necessary to do the work, and protect it from other uses or disclosures, just like we do.
+BUSINESS ASSOCIATES: We may disclose your Health Information to organizations that help us with our work.
+We have a written agreement that requires these organizations to use your Health Information for only the reasons necessary to do the work, and keep it from other uses or disclosures, just like we do.

 TO CONTACT YOU: We may use the information in your health records to contact you concerning appointments or if we have information about treatment or other health-related benefits and services that may be of interest to you.